Laminated Flower Exploration for Babies

 One of the things that I love about Montessori is that it emphasizes the beauty of the natural world from the earliest age.
 It focuses on what's real, true and concrete.
 There is so much beauty in the real world and to discover it through the eyes of a child is a gift.

 Now that Spring is upon us, I want to give Nora the opportunity to discover some of our natural world.
-So, I created this flower exploration tray.
+So, I created this laminated flower exploration for babies tray.

 However, instead of using plain flowers, I choose to laminate flowers and flower petals instead.
 This allowed the flowers to withstand some not-so-gentle hands, and kept actual flowers out of Nora's mouth.
 I'm no expert in what types of plants are safe to eat or not, so I didn't want to risk anything.
 Also, this allows the work to last for a bit longer.